bandwidth-brothers/ss-driver-location-streaming/README.md

 ### Spark Docker on ECS

 Spark is run as a Docker container and is deployed to ECS.
-The infrastructure is deployed with Terraform.
+The infrastructure is deployed with Terraform and CloudFormation.
 The following are steps to build the Docker image:

 1. `cd` to `./spark` directory